Wright and SIU-Edwardsville host Little Rock

 Little Rock Trojans (9-20, 5-11 OVC) at SIU-Edwardsville Cougars (17-12, 8-8 OVC)

-The Trojans have gone 5-11 against OVC opponents.
-Little Rock is 2-5 in games decided by 3 points or fewer.
+The Trojans are 5-11 in OVC play.
+Little Rock is 4-9 in games decided by at least 10 points.

-TOP PERFORMERS: Ray’Sean Taylor is averaging 15.4 points for the Cougars.
-Damarco Minor is averaging 13.4 points and six rebounds over the past 10 games for SIU-Edwardsville.
+TOP PERFORMERS: Ray’Sean Taylor is shooting 36.9% and averaging 15.4 points for the Cougars.
+Damarco Minor is averaging 13.4 points over the last 10 games for SIU-Edwardsville.

-Myron Gardner averages 1.2 made 3-pointers per game for the Trojans, scoring 13.1 points while shooting 36.3% from beyond the arc.
-Deantoni Gordon is averaging 14.4 points and 6.4 rebounds over the last 10 games for Little Rock.
+Myron Gardner is scoring 13.1 points per game with 9.2 rebounds and 3.7 assists for the Trojans.
+Deantoni Gordon is averaging 14.4 points and 6.4 rebounds over the past 10 games for Little Rock.

 LAST 10 GAMES: Cougars: 3-7, averaging 72.6 points, 33.3 rebounds, 11.6 assists, 6.7 steals and 3.1 blocks per game while shooting 41.0% from the field.
 Their opponents have averaged 77.2 points per game.